Spectra of quantum KdV Hamiltonians, Langlands duality, and affine opers: Introduction

 Finally, we note that an analogue of the $Q\wt{Q}$-system also exists for the quantum ${\mathfrak g}{\mathfrak l}_1$ toroidal algebra.
 We present it in Section \ref{toroidal}.
 We also note that for quantum affine algebras another system of relations in $K_0({\mc O})$ was established in \cite{HL}.
 It arises naturally from a cluster algebra structure introduced in \cite{HL}, as the first step of the Fomin--Zelevinsky mutation relations.
 We call it the $QQ^*$-system and discuss it in Section \ref{QQstar}.
 This system gives rise to the same Bethe Ansatz equations as the $Q\wt{Q}$-system (see Section \ref{bethe}).
 Furthermore, a system analogous to the $QQ^*$-system has been recently defined in \cite{FJMM} for the quantum ${\mathfrak g}{\mathfrak l}_1$ toroidal algebra.
 The corresponding Bethe Ansatz equations were also proved in \cite{FJMM} (unconditionally).
 We show in Section \ref{bethe} that the same Bethe Ansatz equations also follow from the $Q\wt{Q}$-system of Section \ref{toroidal} (under a genericity assumption).

 The paper is organized as follows.
 In Section \ref{back}, we present the necessary definitions and results concerning quantum affine algebras and the category ${\mc O}$.
 In Section \ref{QwtQ} we introduce the irreducible representations $X_{i,a}$ and state the $Q\wt{Q}$-system (Theorem \ref{relation}).
-We describe the examples of the $Q\wt{Q}$-system for $\g=\sw_2$ and $\sw_3$, connecting the $Q\wt{Q}$-system in these cases to relations found in earlier works \cite{BLZ3,BHK}.
+We describe \footnote{Vladimir Bazhanov drew out attention to a system of relations in the case of $\sw_{n+1}$ which were introduced in \cite[Equation (1.3)]{BFLMS}.
+Moreover, a referee gave us an explicit comparison between this system and the $Q\tilde{Q}$-system, see Remark \ref{exbf} below for more details.} the examples of the $Q\wt{Q}$-system for $\g=\sw_2$ and $\sw_3$, connecting the $Q\wt{Q}$-system in these cases to relations found in earlier works \cite{BLZ3,BHK}.
 We also conjecture an analogue of the $Q\wt{Q}$-system for twisted affine algebras (Section \ref{QQ twisted}), state the $QQ^*$-system for quantum affine algebras (Section \ref{QQstar}) and an analogue of the $Q\wt{Q}$-system for the quantum ${\mathfrak g}{\mathfrak l}_1$ toroidal algebra (Section \ref{toroidal}).
 In Section \ref{proof} we prove the $Q\wt{Q}$-system for untwisted affine algebras using the theory of $q$-characters.
 We then derive the Bethe Ansatz equations from the $Q\wt{Q}$-system in Section \ref{bethe} and discuss applications of the Bethe Ansatz equations in various situations.

 After that, we shift our focus to the KdV system.
 In Section \ref{ckdv} we recall the definition of the classical KdV system and the corresponding spaces of opers for both twisted and untwisted affine algebras.
 Then we discuss the quantization of the KdV Hamiltonians in Section \ref{qkdv}.
 We explain the construction of \cite{BLZ1,BLZ2,BLZ3,BHK} assigning non-local quantum KdV Hamiltonians to elements of $K_0({\mc O})$.
 In Section \ref{duality} we state Conjecture \ref{commute} that the quantum $\ghat$- and $^L\ghat$-KdV Hamiltonians commute with each other.
 If true, this should yield a somewhat surprising correspondence between solutions of the $Q\wt{Q}$-systems (as well as other equations stemming from $K_0({\mc O})$ such as the $QQ^*$-system) for $U_q(\ghat)$ and $U_{\check{q}}({}^L\ghat)$, where $q=e^{\pi i \beta^2}$ and $\check{q} = e^{\pi i \check{r}/\beta^2}$.